praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 - Deletes the patient associated with the specified `INDEX`.

 ***Additional notes***
-- If the patient you wish to delete is not shown on the *patients list*, you can try using [`list-ptn`](#listing-all-patients) to list out all the patients in Docedex first.
+- If the patient you wish to delete is not shown on the *Patients List*, you can try using [`list-ptn`](#listing-all-patients) to list out all the patients in Docedex first.

 ***Examples***
 - `del-ptn 2`
-    - Deletes the 2nd patient displayed in the *patients list* within Docedex.
+    - Deletes the 2nd patient displayed in the *Patients List* within Docedex.

 <div markdown="span" class="alert alert-info">
     :information_source:    <strong><strong>Confused regarding the command format or terminology used?</strong></strong>